Parrot-Developers/felindra/README.md

 # Felindra - Parrot Media Signature Verifier tool

-The *felindra* Python module provides both a library and an executable to verify the authenticity and integrity of any signed photo taken by an *ANAFI Ai*.
+The *felindra* Python module provides both a library and an executable to verify the authenticity and integrity of any signed photo taken by an *ANAFI Ai* or an *ANAFI UKR*.
 The tool can verify photos remotely on a drone by using the webserver API or offline, by checking a directory and its subdirectories.

 For more information, see the *felindra documentation*.